adosia/Heidrun/README.md

 > Tested well on latest Ubuntu operating system, using 1 GB RAM and 2 GB SWAP

-### Local/Development Installation
+### Installation Steps

-1. Clone the repo with: `git clone git@github.com:adosia/Heidrun.git && cd Heidrun`
+1. Clone the repo with: `git clone https://github.com/adosia/Heidrun.git && cd Heidrun`
 2. Generate new self-signed ssl certificates with: `make self-signed-ssl`
 3. Copy `env/mysql.example` as `env/mysql` and `env/web.example` as `env/web` and modify the values as required
 4. Build & run the app with: `make build`